DianaShen1224/Relationship-between-infant-mortality-rate-and-prohibited-abortion/README.md

 	3. Posterior Predictive Checks:
 	 -	Examines the alignment of predicted and observed values to assess model calibration.
 	4. Significance of Coefficients:
-	 -	Evaluates the statistical significance of key predictors, including interaction terms like after_injunction * abortion_illegal.
+	 -	Evaluate the statistical significance of key predictors, including interaction terms like after_injunction * abortion_illegal.

 #### Results